 1. What are the Awards?

-a) With the Awards, the Organisers wish to identify and recognize the best 50 emerging digital and technology companies in the European Union (the EU), the European Free Trade Association (the EFTA) region, and the United Kingdom as described in more detail in these Award Terms.
+a) With the Awards, the Organizers wish to identify and recognize the best 50 emerging digital and technology companies in the European Union (the EU), the European Free Trade Association (the EFTA) region, and the United Kingdom as described in more detail in these Award Terms.

-b) Applications for the Awards can be submitted in five categories: B2C Start-up, B2C Scale-up, B2B Start-up, B2B Scale-up, and Tech-for-social-impact – see the eligibility criteria below for details.
+b) Applications for the Awards can be submitted in four categories: Best Technology, Best Consumer Business Model Innovation, Best Enterprise Business Model Innovation, Tech for Good - see the eligibility criteria below for details.
 Each applicant may compete in one category only.

-d) One Shortlist Participant will be selected from each of the five categories as a winner for that category, and these five category winners (the “Winners”) will be announced at TOA 2018 in Berlin.
+d) One Shortlist Participant will be selected from each of the categories as a winner for that category, and these category winners (the Winners) will be announced at the Bits & Pretzels Networking week.

 2. What are the key dates for the Awards?

-The Winners will be announced in an Awards ceremony at the Bits & Pretzels Networking week, September 27 - October 2, 2020.
+- The Winners will be announced in an Awards ceremony at the Bits & Pretzels Networking week, September 27 - October 2, 2020.

 3. Who can apply to participate in the Awards?

 a) To be generally eligible to participate in the Awards, applicants must meet the following requirements:

 i) applicants that are incorporated organizations must be registered in the EU, in an EFTA member state, or in the United Kingdom (or, if unregistered, have their principal place of business there),